14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 Mukhi Line Verification

-Count the lines meticulously.
+Count the lines carefully.
 Each of the fourteen Mukhi lines must run unbroken from the Brahma (top) to the Vishnu (bottom) of the bead.
-No line should branch, merge with an adjacent line, or terminate midway.
-Use a magnifying glass or jeweller's loupe at minimum -- a 10x to 20x magnification is ideal for precise counting.
+No line should branch, merge with an adjacent line, or stop midway.
+Use a magnifying glass or jeweller's loupe at minimum.
+A 10x to 20x magnification is ideal for precise counting.

 The most common fraud with the 14 Mukhi is the sale of a 12 or 13 Mukhi bead (which are more common and significantly cheaper) with one or two additional lines carved or scratched onto the surface.
 To detect this: